 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 A great underwater camera – such as this one – is a must.

 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!
 Some of the best reefs to explore in Barbados can be found in this.

 Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches!

 One of the best on the island is Seven Mile Beach at the town of Negril.
-This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
+This is a popular spot, and this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
 Expect clear blue water, great snorkeling, and one of the best sunsets in the region.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

 There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorites is Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.
 (Recommended: Montego Bay or Negril: Which Jamaican resort destination?).